Alabama: Facts and Figures

 Exports and Growth

-• Agricultural exports are important to Alabama's' economy, totaling $1.4 billion in 2020, according to the USDA.6
+• Agricultural exports are important to Alabama's economy, totaling $1.7 billion annually, according to the USDA.6

 • Since 1992, the U.S. Trade and Development Agency has helped facilitate $237 million in exports from Alabama companies.9